Bear Paw Snowshoes are ideal in dense woods or in situations where it is necessary to turn often. Split lacing. Bindings sold separately.

 The lacing must be varnished regularly to keep the hide from sagging.
 Our supplier uses boat varnish which can be purchased at most hardware stores.
 If the lace becomes limp after use, it must be dried slowly (away from a direct heat source), and then generously varnished with an exterior oil-based varnish.
 Do not allow wet lacing to freeze by leaving in the trunk of a car, for example.
 Snowshoes should be stored in a cool, dry place away from the sun and rodents, which may be fond of rawhide.

+A tail on a snowshoe (as in the case of the Huron, Alaskan, and Ojibwa models) acts like a rudder and allows the snowshoe to stay in a straight line with each step.
+It also serves as a counterbalance weight at the back of the snowshoe, thus helping to lift the tip out of the snow.
+However, in dense forest especially in deep snow, the tail can be cumbersome in turning around trees that are tightly spaced.
+For this type of snowshoeing, a bear paw style is recommended.
 The bear paw snowshoes provide greater manageability and are easily stored and transported, but the round heel will make the snowshoe drag with each step.
 Despite this, the bear paw snowshoe is still the first choice of forest workers, trappers, hunters, and winter campers.

 In general, the heavier the individual, the larger the surface area needed to support his/her weight in the snow, and the taller the snowshoer is, the wider the snowshoe he or she can choose.
 A shorter person with snowshoes that are too wide will have to lift his or her knees up higher with each step.